amendelson/usc-data-2020/week3/README.md

 ### Homework

 * Submit story pitch for group data story, including ideas for story and graphic, and what datasets you could use.
-Due by SUNDAY @ 5.
+Due by MONDAY @ 5.